22 Recursion and fixed points

 #> [1] 720

-Every recursive function needs two parts: a base case that stops the recursion (here, n == 0), and a recursive case that makes progress toward the base case (here, n - 1 is closer to 0 than n was).
-Forget the base case and you get infinite recursion, which in R means a stack overflow error.
+Two parts make this work.
+A base case stops the recursion (n == 0 here), and a recursive case makes progress toward it (since n - 1 is closer to 0 than n was).
+Forget the base case and you get infinite recursion, which in R means a stack overflow error, the computational equivalent of a sentence that never finds its period.

 Fibonacci numbers are the other classic: